ory/kratos/docs/docs/guides/production.md

 ## Database

-ORY Kratos requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
+Ory Kratos requires a production-grade database such as PostgreSQL, MySQL, CockroachDB.
 Do not use SQLite in production!

 ## Security